Chery Tiggo 8

-Tiggo 8
+In 2024, Chery introduced the Chery Tiggo 8L, a larger model positioned between the Tiggo 8 and Tiggo 9.
+The model is exported as the Tiggo 9 for export markets, and was renamed to Tiggo 9X in September 2025 in China.

+In 2025, Chery introduced the new generation of the Tiggo 8, which is marketed overseas as the Lepas L8.

+First generation (2017)

 The production of Tiggo 8 was revealed during the 2018 Beijing Auto Show in China, positioning the Tiggo 8 above the smaller Tiggo 7.
-The Tiggo 8 rides on a unibody chassis that features MacPherson struts in the front and multi-link rear suspension systems.
+Internally codenamed the T18, the Tiggo 8 rides on a unibody chassis that features MacPherson struts in the front and multi-link rear suspension systems.
 The wheels are 18-inch size and the ground clearance metric is 200 mm.

 The engine of the Tiggo 8 is a 1.5-litre inline-four turbocharged petrol engine from the Tiggo 7 that produces 108 kW and 210 Nm of torque.
 The engine is mated to a 6-speed dual-clutch transmission (DCT) and powerers the front wheels.
-For the 2019 model year, a 1.6-litre inline-four direct-injection turbocharged petrol engine mated with a 7-speed dual clutch transmission developing 145 kW and 290 Nm is added to the product line.
-The bigger 2.0T version introduced later time, developing 187 kW and 390 Nm of torque.
+For the 2019 model year, a 1.6-litre inline-four direct-injection turbocharged petrol engine mated with a 7-speed dual clutch transmission developing 145 kW and 290 Nm is added to the product line, badged as "290T".
+For the 2021 model year, The 2.0T Kunpeng version badged as "390T" was introduced later, developing 187 kW and 390 Nm of torque.

+In late 2022, a new two-row five-seater model was launched alongside the existing seven-seater model.
+It is powered by a 1.5-litre inline-four SQRE4T15C turbocharged petrol engine rated at 115 kW and 230 Nm.

-Tiggo 8 Plus
+Tiggo 8 Plus (2020–2024)

 In October 2020, the Tiggo 8 Plus was unveiled as a more upmarket version for the Chinese local market.
-In overseas markets, it is marketed as the Tiggo 8 Pro.
+In overseas markets, it is marketed as the Tiggo 8 Pro or Tiggo 8 Pro Max, the latter for the model powered with the "390T" powertrain.
 The Tiggo 8 Plus sports redesigned front and rear ends with the "Life In Motion 3.0" design language and is 22 mm longer and 1 mm higher than the regular Tiggo 8.
 It is available as a 5-, 6- and 7-seater configurations with additional 18" and 19" redesigned alloys.
 The interior features dual 12.3 in displays with the LION4.0 infotainment system and surround 8-speaker stereo systems supplied by Sony.

 The Tiggo 8 Plus is available with a 1.6-litre turbo engine developing 145 kW and 290 Nm mated to a 7-speed DCT gearbox and a mild hybrid 1.5-litre turbo engine with 48V of electric power developing a combined 156 hp and 230 Nm mated to a CVT gearbox.
+The Tiggo 8 Plus Kunpeng edition, it is powered by a 2.0-litre turbo badged as "390T", developing 187 kW and 390 Nm of torque.